-The employer commits a serious misconduct when he seriously breaches the obligations of the contract, in particular in the following cases:
+The employer commits a serious misconduct when they seriously breaches the obligations of the contract, in particular in the following cases:

-The worker commits a serious misconduct when he seriously breaches the obligations of the contract and in particular when he:
+The worker commits a serious misconduct when they seriously breaches the obligations of the contract, and in particular when they: